Nexuist/Pythabot/readme.md

 sending mail, and anything else that is possible with Python.

 Also keep in mind that Pythabot is completely open-source.
-Feel free to modify it, but please give me (Techboy6601) credit.
+Feel free to modify it, but please give me (Nexuist) credit.

 Happy bot building!

-Techboy6601